MohamedRadwan-DevOps/devops-step-by-step/none-community/devops-course-faq.md

 **Q3: When shall the course start?
 How shall I pay?
 Is there a deadline for payment?**

-A3: The course has two class to join, English and Arabic.
+A3: The course has two classes to join, English and Arabic.

 So, if you are interested in joining the **English** class, please contact our Financial Manager in UK, Ms. Rania via WhatsApp on the following [link](https://wa.me/201224073193) or send a text to this no. (00201224073193)